Understanding DevOps concepts

 The software industry evolves quickly and organizations are forced to rapidly respond to their changing markets.
 DevOps is a set of industry practices that have evolved to support this demand for rapid change.
 The primarily goal of DevOps is to reduce an organization’s time-to-market for new features without compromising quality or end-user-experience.
 DevOps, like the Pega Platform, allows organizations to focus their efforts on adding customer value.

 Adopting DevOps is an ongoing journey as opposed to a limited engagement project.
 There should be no point when you should stop seeking to improve efficiency.
 An evaluation of three main components is required when embarking on the DevOps journey:

 - People: Before embarking on a DevOps journey, it’s important to get buy-in from the entire organization.
 The cultural shift to embrace change and shared-responsibility is one of the first challenges which needs to be overcome before auditing process and adopting new technologies.

-- Organizational process: Process is what makes each organization's software delivery process unique.
+- Process: Process is what makes each organization's software delivery process unique.
 Processes should be regularly reviewed for bottlenecks and automation opportunities.

-- Technology: Technology makes DevOps transformations possible and widely available.
-Technology enables automation to many aspects of the software lifecycle from planning, to production, to monitoring.
+- Technology: Technology is what has made DevOps transformations possible and widely available.
+Technology enables automation of nearly every aspect of the software lifecycle from planning, to production, to monitoring.